 Call for Accreditation

-A global grassroots movement, Clubs for UNESCO supports the Organization’s priorities by using a community’s own experience, skills and outlook to foster peace and exchange.
-They consist of groups of people from all ages, from all walks of life and every background who share a firm belief in UNESCO’s ideals.
+A global grassroots movement, Clubs for UNESCO supports the Organization’s priorities by using a community’s own experience, skills, and outlook to foster peace and exchange.
+They consist of groups of people of all ages, from all walks of life and every background who share a firm belief in UNESCO’s ideals.

 The Clubs respect the founding principles of UNESCO and are non-profit making.
 They are also legally and financially independent from UNESCO.